-- Are ports for external communication and sockets for communication within the OS? - What is the distinction between a port and a socket if any? - Can you explain again what ports are and how they are used?
+- ☐ Are ports for external communication and sockets for communication within the OS? - ☐ What is the distinction between a port and a socket, if any? - ☐ Can you explain again what ports are and how they are used?

-Ports are Networking/TCP concept.
-Socket is a OS/Unix concept.
-Ports are standardized so that applications can run any computer.
+Ports are Networking/TCP concepts.
+A socket is an OS/Unix concept.
+Ports are standardized so that applications can run on any computer.
 Sockets are not standard.
 Each process opens sockets and numbers them as needed.
-For example, port 80 is for Web.
-Web running on different servers may use different sockets but same port 80.
+For example, port 80 is for the Web.
+Web running on different servers may use different sockets but the same port, 80.